Understanding your debt-to-income ratio

 - Add up your existing monthly mortgage payment (including taxes, insurance and any homeowners association or condo dues, if applicable) plus debt such as credit cards, car loans and leases, or student loans.
 Don’t include utility payments like phone, water and electric bills or living expenses like grocery bills.

-- Add your projected future home equity loan or line of credit payment to your debt total from step 1.
+- Add your projected future home equity line of credit payment to your debt total from step 1.

 - Divide that total number by your monthly pre-tax income.
 The resulting percentage is your debt-to-income ratio.